Wynnum, Queensland: Toponymy

-Wynnum likely derives from a Durubalic word meaning pandanus palm or mud crab.
+Wynnum likely derives from a Durubalic word meaning pandanus palm (aka 'breadfruit') or mud crab.

 History

-Aboriginal history of Quandamooka (Moreton Bay) stretches back over 25,000 years and Aboriginal connection to the Wynnum area has remained strong throughout European colonisation.
+Aboriginal history of Quandamooka (Moreton Bay) stretches back over 25,000 years and Aboriginal connection to the Wynnum area (Originally Winnam) has remained strong throughout European colonisation.
 Thomas Petrie, a visitor in the 1840s, described Wynnum as a large Aboriginal camp (centred on what is now Elanora Park 27.433°S 153.172°E, referred to as Black's Camp as late as the 1980s) for launching expeditions to hunt turtle, dugong and flying fox on the neighbouring islands.
 European settlement first appeared at North Wynnum (around the mouth of Wynnum Creek) at the fringe of Black's Camp.

 Aboriginal men from Black's Camp helped build the original Wynnum jetty in the 1850s, and in 1886, three local Aboriginal men, 'Johnny Murray, Tommy Nuggin and Sam', saved three European women from drowning in Wynnum Creek.
 Local Aboriginal people also ran fishing, oyster-catching and turtle hunting enterprises from Wynnum into the early 1900s, with these tours advertised in Brisbane's newspapers.
 There were some tensions with the European newcomers, including an unprovoked attack by local ruffians on the Aboriginal camp in Wynnum in 1884.
 Well known Jagera chief 'King Sandy' Kerwalli (aka Gairballie) died at Black's Camp in 1900.

 The area remained sparsely settled by Europeans until the arrival of the railway in the late 1880s, but then grew fairly rapidly.
 On Saturday 22 November 1890, 95 subdivided allotments of Wynnum Station Estate were auctioned by R. J. Cottell.
 A map advertising the auction show them to be near Bridge Street and close to Wynnum Railway Station.

-On Saturday 20 August 1890 a Wesleyan Methodist church was opened in Wilde Street, the first church built at Wynnum.
+On 20 August 1890, a Wesleyan Methodist church was opened in Wilde Street, the first church built at Wynnum.
 It was 30 by 20 ft and built by John Iley Green of Thompson Estate.
 Having become too small for the congregation, another church was built at 24 Ashton Street (27.4395°S 153.1695°E), which was officially opened on Wednesday 2 April 1902 with the first service being conducted on Sunday 6 April 1902.
 It was also built by John Iley Green in the Carpenter Gothic style.
 A Sunday School hall was added in February 1929.
 In early 1958 the church was closed while it was extended by a further 25 ft with services being held temporarily in the hall.
 The church officially re-opened on Sunday 11 April 1958.
 In June 1977 it became part of the Uniting Church of Australia.
 Following the amalgamation of a number of local congregations to form the Bayside Uniting Church, the church was closed with a final service on 8 July 1990.
 It was sold in November 1990 into private ownership for $112,000 and was converted into a residence.
 On 1 January 2004 the 1902 church building was listed on the Brisbane Heritage Register.